Research

 Extreme geological events

-Processes & products of rare, high-magnitude floods triggered by extreme rainfall or collapse of ice-dammed lakes.
-Understanding the magnitude & frequency of events that shape Earth's surface is central to geomorphology.
+Processes and products of rare, high-magnitude floods triggered by extreme rainfall or collapse of ice-dammed lakes.
+Understanding the magnitude and frequency of events that shape Earth's surface is central to geomorphology.

 Suspended-load gravel in giant-flood bar, Vitim River, Siberia.